lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 add_verb -- defines a new verb on the given object

-none `add_verb` (obj object, list info, list args)
+int `add_verb` (obj object, list info, list args)

 The new verb's owner, permission bits and name(s) are given by info in the same format as is returned by `verb_info()`, described above.
 The new verb's direct-object, preposition, and indirect-object specifications are given by args in the same format as is returned by `verb_args`, described above.
 The new verb initially has the empty program associated with it; this program does nothing but return an unspecified value.
 The object argument must be a permanent object; anonymous objects cannot have new verbs added directly to them.
+On success, the returned integer is the one-based number of the new verb on object.

 If object is not a permanent object, then `E_TYPE` is raised.
 If object is not valid, or info does not specify a valid owner and well-formed permission bits and verb names, or args is not a legitimate syntax specification, then `E_INVARG` is raised.
 If the programmer does not have write permission on object or if the owner specified by info is not the programmer and the programmer is not a wizard, then `E_PERM` is raised.